 10. Get Travel Insurance

 For real, for real, get travel insurance!
-If something goes awry while you’re away, you’ll be covered.
+If something goes awry while you’re away, travel insurance will have you covered.
 There are a number of travel insurance companies out there.
-If you aren’t sure which one to choose, first check with your credit card company to see if any travel insurance is included with your membership or you can use World Nomads.
-I used this company for my recent solo travels to Argentina and Antarctica and I had an excellent experience.
-You can plug your travel details in the below box for a quote.
+If you aren’t sure which one to choose, first check with your credit card company to see if any travel insurance is included with your card membership or you can use World Nomads.
+I used this company for my solo travel to Argentina and Antarctica and had an excellent experience.

-Even though I put this list together for my ladies, these safety tips are good for every traveler.
+Even though I put this list together for my fellow female travelers, these safety tips are good for every traveler.